chrisnorwood/tms-light-v1/README.md

 * Initial project created similar in structure to the Heroku & Bruno B. tutorial

 ## Testing
+`rake rspec`
-`rake rspec` Run all specs with `--documentation` formatting
+* Run all specs with `--documentation` formatting

 ## Booting the dev server
+`rake start`
-`rake start` spins up Foreman with the API on port 3001 and the react app on port 3000
+* Spins up Foreman with the API on port 3001 and the react app on port 3000